rbowsley/lamplighthelp/source/20-0-0_Charging_module_–_introduction.markdown

-# 26.0.0    Charging module introduction
+# 26.0.0    Charging Module Introduction

 > The charging module allows you to set charges for attending a {{work}} record, and then decide who should pay that charge.